xp44mm/Notebook/F#/Introducing Function Values.md

 ### Some Common Uses of Function Values

 The function `remap` from the previous section generates values of type `PointF -> PointF`, representing “transformations for points.”
-You haven’t needed to define a new type for “transformations”—you just use functions as a way of modeling transformations.
+You haven't needed to define a new type for “transformations”—you just use functions as a way of modeling transformations.
 Many useful concepts can be modeled using function types and values.
 For example:

 - Actions.
 The type `unit -> unit` can be used to model actions—operations that run and perform some unspecified side effect.
 For example, consider the expression (`fun () -> printfn "Hello World"`).